Retro64Mod/Retro64Mod.github.io/index.md

 [Download latest Mod file](https://dlgithub.com/Retro64Mod/Retro64Mod/releases/latest)

+Versions for 1.21.1 and above are for NeoForged.
+1.20.1 and below are for Forge.

 Please keep in mind that the mod is in beta, you *will* encounter bugs

 If you do encounter bugs, i'd appreciate them being reported [here](https://github.com/Retro64Mod/Retro64Mod.github.io/issues)